-- Meeting directly with your Member or their staff in-person, either in Washington or in your home district. - Writing to your Member (email is preferred to "snail mail"). - Calling your Member's office. - Engaging with your Member's office on social media. - Attending a local event like a Town Hall Meeting.
+- Meeting directly with your Member or their staff in-person, either in Washington or in your home district. - Writing to your lawmakers. - Calling your Member's office. - Engaging with your Member's office on social media. - Attending a local event like a Town Hall Meeting.

-Finding your Members of Congress
+Finding Your Members of Congress